CVS Investors Have Opportunity To Lead CVS Health Corporation Securities Fraud Lawsuit

 (MENAFN- PR Newswire)

 LOS ANGELES, Aug.
-2, 2024 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against CVS health Corporation ("CVS" or the "Company") (NYSE: CVS ).
+9, 2024 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against CVS health Corporation ("CVS" or the "Company") (NYSE: CVS ).

 Class Period: May 3, 2023 – April 30, 2024